coolexplorer/k8s-charts/README.md

 ![cluster_architecture](images/cluster-architecture.png)

 I will try to add helm charts and setting ways for the service and write down the document.
 Remember!
 It would not be exactly same as above architecture diagram because it needs many resource to run simultaneously.
-Don't worry, you can refer ways to install the local Kubernetes environment with a lightweigh tool named `kind`.
+Don't worry, you can refer ways to install the local Kubernetes environment with a lightweigh tool named `kind` and `k3d`.

 ## Documents
 |                  Document                      |